Linux and light bulbs

 Let’s go back to the light bulb because it is an easily visible if somewhat infrequent example.

 Every time a light bulb is turned on, electric current surges into the filament and heats it very rapidly from room temperature to about 340° F; the specific temperature depends upon the wattage of the bulb and the ambient temperature.
-This causes thermal stress through vaporization of the metal of which the filament is made, as well as rapid expansion of the metal just caused by heating.
-When a light bulb is turned off the thermal stress is repeated, though less severely, during the cooling phase as the filament shrinks.
-The more times a bulb is cycled on and off the more the effects of this stress accumulate.
+This thermal shock causes stress through vaporization of the metal of which the filament is made, as well as rapid expansion of the metal just caused by heating.
+When a light bulb is turned off the thermal shock is repeated, though less severely, during the cooling phase as the filament shrinks.
+The more times a bulb is cycled on and off the more the effects of this thermal shock accumulate.

 Cooling is Essential